 Grant - Non-repayable funds or products disbursed by one party (grant makers), often a government department, corporation, foundation or trust, to a recipient, often (but not always) a nonprofit entity, educational institution, business or an individual.
 In order to receive a grant, some form of "Grant Writing" often referred to as either a proposal or an application is required.

-Due to the limited information currently available online in regards to disability grants for disabled students and reputable loan sources, Disabled World is compiling an online resource of financial assistance programs available including grants for disabled students, low income families and singles, the elderly, and people with disabilities.
+Due to the limited information currently available online in regards to disability grants for disabled students and reputable loan sources, Disabled World has compiled an online resource of financial assistance programs available including grants for disabled students, low income families and singles, the elderly, and people with disabilities.

-Financial aid programs reviewed cover lending institutions for low income people in major world countries including Australia, Canada, New Zealand, UK, and the US.
+The listed financial aid programs cover lending institutions for low income people in major world countries including Australia, Canada, New Zealand, UK, and the US.

 Having good credit can help you in a surprising number of ways.
 A good credit history can result in getting that dream job, lower interest rates on car loans and mortgages, and better rates on your insurance, according to the Insurance Information Institute.